tomjones-4/budget-app/README.md

 *   This should work for my credit cards, at least
 *   Ideally, individual users of app can authenticate themselves and get their own cc data

+Stretch goals:
-*   This might be a big enough idea to be its own project entirely, but it would be cool to have analytics performed
-*   on the cc data and credit cards recommended based on spending habits
+* This might be a big enough idea to be its own project entirely, but it would be cool to have analytics performed on the cc data and credit cards recommended based on spending habits
-*   This would involve analyzing data about credit cards (such as APR, sign-up fees, percentages back, points, etc.)
-*   from online and making a recommendation.
-This could be a good opportunity to try using some machine learning
-*   or predictive analytics.
+* This would involve analyzing data about credit cards (such as APR, sign-up fees, percentages back, points, etc.) from online and making a recommendation.
+This could be a good opportunity to try using some machine learning or predictive analytics.